-- All visitors will attest to passing screening criteria consistent with COVID-19, per CDC guidelines, and have a temperature screening done when entering the facility.
+- All individuals entering the facility are attesting to passing screening criteria consistent with COVID-19, per CDC guidelines, and have a temperature screening done when entering the facility.
 At the main entrance, temperature screenings are being completed by a thermal scanner.
 Visitors who are symptomatic will be asked to reschedule their visit until they are symptom-free.

 Requirements for visitors when visiting a hospitalized patient: